pulumi/docs/pulumi-hugo/themes/default/content/blog/pulumi-developer-workflow/index.md

 ## Cloud native ... cloud developer environment?

-Yes!
-We are going to develop in the cloud, for the cloud, with the cloud, and for today we will do it all from a web browser.
+Besides our command line tools and the programming language of your choice, we need an editor to write our code with.
+Many practitioners are fluent with vim, emacs, others turn to editors like VSCode, IntelliJ, and others.
+We are going to choose the Github Codespaces VSCode IDE for it's deep integration with Github, and it's convenience of requiring nothing from the user other than a web browser to use.

 If you are already familiar with Github Codespaces, then you might know what to expect next.
 If not, you are in for a treat.

+Github Codespaces.
+We are developing for the cloud, in the cloud, with the cloud.

 Alright, let's jump in and get started by launching a new [Github Codespaces]. (click the button)